Want to learn how the top employers of 2022 became an employer of choice? Read our review here.

 Instead, focus on giving meaningful rewards to everyone in your organisation.
-By introducing a system that allows for peer-to-peer referrals, colleagues can provide points that can be banked up and spent on anything from eVouchers, reloadable gift cards to physical gifts to not only improve their work life but their lives outside of work too.
+By introducing a system that allows for peer-to-peer referrals, colleagues can provide points that can be banked up and spent on anything from eVouchers, and reloadable gift cards to physical gifts to not only improve their work life but their lives outside of work too.

 4. Appreciation incentives

-Create a social budget for each department that the leadership team can access throughout the year for team treats; no one wants to wait until the Christmas party to feel they’re appreciated by the line manager.
+Create a social budget for each department that the leadership team can access throughout the year for team treats; no one wants to wait until the Christmas party to feel they’re appreciated by their line manager.

 The power of strategic incentivisation